 With greater ability to speak and with increasing vocabulary, they found a better way to communicate and express their needs and desires.
 Instead of shouting, crying or hurting they got help from the words.
 They found peace in the books.

-With interest in books and reading, their focus and attention increased.
+Ever since becoming interested in books and reading, their focus and attention increased.
 Their readiness to attend classroom and school became more and more.